 The global warming potential(GWP) of a gas is the relative capability for a gas to trap heat within the atmosphere.
 This measurement is done in comparison to an equal mass of carbon dioxide.
 Many restrictions and regulations placed on substances are due to high GWP values, as included in the Kyoto Protocol

 The most interesting attribute of water as a greenhouse gas is that it serves as a positive feedback mechanism for global warming.
-The warmer the world gets, the more water vapor there is in air, the more warming the water vapour causes.
-So, while water vapor is a bigger greenhouse gas than carbon dioxide, it responds to and amplifies climate change, rather driving climate change.
+The warmer the world gets, the more water vapour there is in air, causing more warming.
+Concluding that water vapour itself doesn't drive climate change, however, amplifies the effects since more CO2 means more water vapour will be in the atmosphere.

 Chlorofluorocarbon (CFCs) is an organic compound containing carbon, fluorine, and chlorine which is produced as a volatile derivative of fossil fuels like methane.
 CFCs have been used as refrigerants, propellants, and solvents in production, although the production of CFCs has been phased out in recent years due to the Montreal Protocol.
 CFC production has been phased out and replaced by hydrocarbons and carbon dioxide due to its contribution to the depletion of the ozone, and effect as a greenhouse gas.